priyankarani/trytond-sale-shop/doc/index.rst

 Sale Shop Module
 ################

-The sale_shop module add sale shop in yours sale.sale and user permissions.
+Sale Shop module add features:
+* Manage shops and users
+* Search, filter and list sales by shop

-.. warning::  Install this module before adding sale.
-If not, you need to alter
-              sale table to add shop columns.
+Install this module before adding sale.
+If not, you need to alter sale table to add shop columns.